ptjohns2/TuringTyper/README.md

 #TuringTyper
-##Autotyper meant to pass a Turing Test of typing in a human-like way with errors and variation
+##Autotyper meant to pass a Turing Test by typing in a human-like way with errors and variation

 ###Features:
  1. Normally distributed key press length